hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 Alpha Company doesn't have any drivers, but they do have inspectors that are in charge of decommissioning tanks which are no longer fit for service.
-To do this, an admin of Alpha Company submits a Grid Identity transaction to create the Inspector role.
+To do this, an admin of Alpha Company submits a Grid Pike v2 transaction to create the Inspector role.

 ```yaml